keshavsingh4522/hacktoberfest/README.md

 ## Rules

-Don't use dirty words and be welcome for beginners and other people in this community.
+- Don't use dirty words and be welcome for beginners and other people in this community.
+- Add your code,files or project in **Hactoberfest2020** folder, this folder is present in each resporatory which is mentioned below

 ## License